cslarsen/dna-traits/README.md

   * Only 23andMe files are currently supported

-  * Parsing is extremely fast: On *my* machine, it only takes 0.18 seconds to fully parse a 23andMe genome text file and build up a hash table in memory.
-That's around 140 Mb/s out of 200 Mb/s possible on my drive.
+  * Parsing is extremely fast: On *my* machine, it only takes 0.14 seconds to fully parse a 23andMe genome text file and build up a hash table in memory.
+That's around 177 Mb/s out of 200 Mb/s possible on my drive, or an overhead of merely 11%.

     In fact, it's fast enough that I won't bother saving the hash table in a binary format, as originally intended (Update: I tried it, and reading a